techworkersco/twc-site-berlin/_events/picket-berlin-aws-summit.md

 ---
 ![We are protesting Amazon's Project Nimbus contract with the Israeli military and will reach out to attendees unware of Amazon's involvement.
 Has profil avatars of Berlin Tech Workers Coalition, Berlin V Amazon, BDS Berlin, No Tech for Apartheid and Juedische Stimme](/assets/img/amazon_picket.jpg)

-We are protesting Amazon's Project Nimbus contract with the Israeli military and will reach out to attendees unware of Amazon's involvement.
+We are protesting Amazon's Project Nimbus contract with the Israeli military and will reach out to attendees unaware of Amazon's involvement.

 ## Location